cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 ![latency-1-400](img38/200nodes/e_de676ecf-038e-443f-a26a-27915f29e312.png).

-For reference, the following figure shows the latencies of one of the experiments in the baseline, where `c=2,r=200` is equivalent to the same configuration used in this experiment.
-As can be seen, latencies are quite similar, and even in some cases the baseline has slightly higher latencies.
+For reference, the following figure shows the latencies of one of the experiments for `c=2,r=200` in the baseline.

 ![latency-2-200-37](img37/200nodes_cmt037/e_75cb89a8-f876-4698-82f3-8aaab0b361af.png)

+As can be seen, in most cases the latencies are very similar, and in some cases, the baseline has slightly higher latencies than the version under test.
+Thus, from this small experiment, we can say that the latencies measured on the two versions are equivalent, or at least that the version under test is not worse than the baseline.

 ## Prometheus Metrics on the Chosen Experiment